Group 2 (1)

 About Us

-Yahad – United for Israel’s Soldiers combines the LIBI Fund and AWIS (Association for the Welfare of Israeli Soldiers).
-Yahad is the portal and sole avenue through which donations can be made direct to IDF soldiers and IDF units.
-Yahad – United for Israel’s Soldiers is also the leading organization conducting activities for the wellbeing of Israel’s soldiers.
+The Association for Israel’s Soldiers combines the LIBI Fund and AWIS (Association for the Welfare of Israeli Soldiers).
+AWIS is the portal and sole avenue through which donations can be made directly to IDF soldiers and IDF units.
+The Association for Israel’s Soldiers is also the leading organization conducting activities for the well-being of Israel’s soldiers.

-In 2015, more than 70 years after the Association for the Welfare of Israeli Soldiers (AWIS) was founded, and 35 years after the establishment of the LIBI Fund, these two organizations amalgamated into one stronger and more purpose focused organization where 100% of its operations and donations are geared to benefitting Israel’s soldiers.
+In 2015, more than 70 years after the Association for the Welfare of Israeli’s Soldiers (AWIS) was founded, and 35 years after the establishment of the LIBI Fund, these two organizations amalgamated into one stronger and more purpose-focused organization where 100% of its operations and donations are geared to benefitting Israel’s soldiers.

-Donation recruitment efforts are funded by the Ministry of Defense, which allows us to ensure and commit to 100% of your donation going to our soldiers based on pre-set targets and the IDF’s priorities.
+The Ministry of Defense funds donation recruitment efforts.
+This allows us to ensure and commit 100% of your donation to our soldiers based on pre-set targets and the IDF’s priorities.

 Heading the amalgamated organization is General (Res.)
 Yoram Yair, known as Yaya, who holds the position on a fully volunteer basis.
 His activities are run through three primary branches: